JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-restful.md

 ## Add database support

-In this section, you will create two endpoints: one for saving messages to the database, and one for retrieving them:
+To use a database in your application, first create two endpoints: one for saving messages and one for retrieving them:

 1. Add the `@Table` annotation to the `Message` class to declare mapping to a database table.
 Add the `@Id` annotation before the `id` field.
 These annotations also require additional imports: